Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Introduction

 \section{Introduction}

-Psychologists and social scientists at large increasingly utilize methods to analyze social networks.
-These methods typically attempt to quantify how individuals’ behaviors or traits relate to specific peer selection processes, depicting how a given individual’s behavior or trait changes the network structure over time.
+Psychologists and social scientists increasingly utilize methods to analyze social networks.
+These methods attempt to quantify how individuals' behaviors or traits relate to specific peer selection processes, thus depicting how a given individual’s behavior or trait changes the network structure over time.
 The cross-sectional pattern of peer nominations conditioned upon individual traits and covariates is called ``peer assortment".
 The relationships between covariates and peer assortment present complex methodological problems.
-One such problem is that heterogeneity in the peer selection and influence processes likely exist.
-Specifically, some individuals may have different patterns of relations among behaviors, traits, and peer selection.
-The present paper introduces a novel method that utilizes finite mixture modeling within an exponential random graph modeling framework to allow for heterogeneity in the patterns among covariates and peer selection or influence.
+One such problem is that heterogeneity in the peer selection and influence processes likely exists.
+Specifically, some individuals may have different patterns of relations among behaviors, traits, and peer assortment.
+The present paper introduces a novel method that utilizes finite mixture modeling within an exponential random graph modeling framework to allow for heterogeneity in the patterns among covariates and peer assortment.

-In recent years, new methodologies have been developed to analyze peer selection processes (e.g., SIENA; \cite{snijdersintroduction2010}; STERGMs; \cite{Krivitsky2014}).
-Models that investigate cross-sectional peer assortment are similar to models that assess peer selection processes, specifically the exponential random graph modeling framework (ERGM; \cite{frankmarkov1986}; \cite{wassermanlogit1996}).
+In recent years, new methodologies have been developed to analyze peer selection processes (e.g., SIENA; \citealp{snijdersintroduction2010}; TERGMs; \citealp{Hanneke2010}; STERGMs; \citealp{Krivitsky2014}).
+Models that investigate cross-sectional peer assortment are similar to models that assess peer selection processes, specifically the exponential random graph modeling framework \citep[ERGM;][]{frankmarkov1986,wassermanlogit1996}.
 What underlies all of these network analytic methods is their ability to assess the effect of individual level traits and covariates, such as personality characteristics or observed behaviors, on the network structure.
 In directed networks (e.g., peer friendship networks where individuals nominate peers as friends, but there is no requirement for bidirectional nomination), researchers can assess the effects of covariates on nominating a peer (sending) or being nominated (receiving).
 These effects assess the impact of a behavior, such as substance use, on the tendency for individuals to send or receive edges (i.e., nominate or be nominated).
 Identifying covariate effects of sender and receiver components prove useful when investigating the impact of individuals’ behaviors on network structure.